Justinbomwell/COP4610_proj2/README.md

     makefile:
       • Create my_timer.o in /lib/modules/

     Compilation Instructions:
       • To compile the project, move to the working directory that contains our opened .tar file
       • Type "make" into the command line
       • To clean the directory the shell is running in, type "make clean" into the command line.
       • This will remove the .o files and the "shell" executable.

   ////////////////////////////////////////////////////////////////////////////////////////////

   PART3:

+    elevatorModule // Directory placed in /usr/src/linux-4.19.98
       elevator.c:
-      •
-      •
-      •
-      •
-      •
-      •
+        • Function defenitions for system calls start_elevator, stop_elevator, and issue_request
-      •
+        • Creates proc/elevator
-      •
+        • Initializes module
+        • Scheduling for elevator within kthread

       Makefile:
-      •
+        • Makes the directory as a module

+    SystemCalls // Directory placed in /usr/src/linux-4.19.98
+      issue_request.c:
+        • Defines system call for issuing a request
+        • links the system call to the kernel

+      start_elevator.c:
+        • Defines system call for starting elevator
+        • links the system call to the kernel

+      stop_elevator.c
+        • Defines system call for stoping elevator
+        • links the system call to the kernel

+      Makefile:
+        • Compiles the system call declarations

+    elevator // Directory placed in home
+      producer.c:
+        • issues random requests to the elevator

+      consumer.c:
+        • starts and stops the elevator

+      wrappers.h:
+        • links the issue, start and stop functions from producer/consumer to system calls
+        • calls the specified system call

+      Makefile:
+        • make insert - inserts module/makes proc/elevator
+        • make start - starts elevator
+        • make stop - stops elevator
+        • make remove - removes module

       Compilation Instructions:
-      • To compile the project, move to the working directory that contains our opened .tar file
-      • Type "make" into the command line
-      • To clean the directory the shell is running in, type "make clean" into the command line.
-      • This will remove the .o files and the "shell" executable.
+      • sudo make insert // in the elevator directory, uses insmod to insert module
+      • sudo make issue // adds people to floors waiting to be picked up, can call any time while module inserted
+      • sudo make start // starts elevator scheduling
+      • sudo make stop // stops elevator scheduling
+      • sudo make remove // removes elevator module using rmmod

   ////////////////////////////////////////////////////////////////////////////////////////////

 Known Bugs/Unfinished Portions:
   1. Elevator waits 2*time on the top and bottom floors.
 (4 secs instead of 2)
+    - Can be fixed by adding conditional statements on top and bottom floors for scheduling
+  2. Does not go into idle state when elevator empty
+    - Can add this with an extra if statement in scheduling

 Special Considerations:
+  1. In part 3 system calls need to be implemented which means the whole kernel must be recompiled before they will work on this section